ervandew/eclim/doc/content/eclimd.rst

 **Starting eclimd**

-The eclim daemon inside of eclipse is implemented as an eclipse view.
-To open the view, go to the Window menu and select:
+The eclim daemon inside of eclipse is implemented as an eclipse view which can be found via:

-:menuselection:`Show View --> Other --> Eclim --> eclimd`
+:menuselection:`Window --> Show View --> Other --> Eclim --> eclimd`

 The view will be opened in a new tab in the same pane as the "Problems" tab, as shown below.